uoitsci/pi-labs/content/lab/ssdispay.md

 The pins 14, 11, 10 and 6 are the common cathode of the digits from left to right.
 The rest of the pins correspond to the segments as follows: 13-a, 9-b, 4-c, 2-d, 1-e, 12-f, 5-g, the pin 3 correspond to the decimal point (DP) and the pins 7 and 8 corresponds to the two central dots .

-If you want to turn on the segment a on the left-most digit you will need to conect the pin 13 to a power source and pin 14 to ground.
+If you want to turn on the segment a on the left-most digit you will need to connect the pin 13 to a power source and pin 14 to ground.
 If you connect the common cathode of all digits to ground, it will turn on the same segment on all digits.

-# Controling the four-digit seven-segment display form the RaspberryPi
+# Controlling the four-digit seven-segment display from the Raspberry Pi

-Because the output voltage of GPIO pins is 3.3 volts and each segment operates with 2.2 volts it is necesary to insert a 330 ohm resistor in the connection between the GPIO port and the pin corresponding to a segment.
+Because the output voltage of GPIO pins is 3.3 volts and each segment operates with 2.2 volts it is necessary to insert a 330 ohm resistor in the connection between the GPIO port and the pin corresponding to a segment.
 For pins representing each digit, if we want to activate that digit, we set the output of that GPIO port to 0 (ground) and to deactivated, we set the output of the GPIO port to one.
 Our example generates random numbers in python each time the button is pressed and displayed on the 4-digit 7-segment display.

 First we are going to connect the four-digit seven-segment display to the GPIO pins as follows:

 {{%img src="/images/4x7LED_Circuit.png"%}}

-Once conected as in the above diagram, you can test if everything was properly conected using the followig program.
-This progam turn on all segments in all digits:
+Once connected as in the above diagram, you can test if everything was properly connected using the following program.
+This program turn on all segments in all digits:

 {{< highlight python >}}
 import RPi.GPIO as GPIO